Ye Olde Fighting Cocks: History

+In February 2022, the pub went into administration, though the owner was hopeful that a buyer would be found for the business.
+In March 2022, the former manager and head chef joined a new team to take over the pub's lease.

 Architecture

 The main structure is free-standing and has an octagonal appearance, attributable to its original use as a pigeon house.
 It has been added to over the years but the original timber-framed structure is clearly visible.
 It was originally close to St Albans Cathedral (when it was St Albans Abbey) and was moved to the present site sometime after the dissolution of the Abbey in 1539.
-Its foundations are claimed to be even older, dating from around 793 but again this is dubious.
+Its foundations are claimed to be even older, dating from around 793, but again this is dubious.
 It is claimed that there are tunnels running between the cathedral and the pub's beer cellars which were once used by monks.

 As with many old buildings, the ceilings are quite low.
 An original bread-oven is next to one of the fireplaces.
 It has a large beer garden with different seating arrangements, as well as seats out the front.